sulbel/conceptual-toolbox/langs/CSS.md

 * Variables are usually defined in the `:root` element of the style sheet, so that all selectors may inherit from it
   * Variables may be (locally) overwritten in specific classes, without changing the global value

+## Pseudo Classes
+A pseudo class is a keyword that can be used to select a specific state of an element
+  * e.g. the a:hover{color: blue;} will change the color of an anchor link when the element is hovered

 ## Common properties